 The College of Liberal Arts and Sciences (CLAS) advances the mission of the university by cultivating academic programs of excellence in the humanities, social sciences, and STEM disciplines; fostering a culture of scholarship among faculty and students; and preparing students for advanced study, civic engagement, vocational success, and a well-lived life.

-The college includes eight academic departments; seven special programs, centers, and institutes; and nearly 100 full-time faculty.
-CLAS offers a wide range of major and minor undergraduate degree programs, and houses graduate programs in English, Teaching English to Speakers of Other Languages (TESOL), and Biotechnology.
-CLAS also offers many of the courses in the university’s General Education program, and it oversees the student newspaper, student magazine, student television news program, campus radio station, and numerous discipline-specific student honor societies.
+The college includes eight academic departments; several special programs, centers, and institutes; and nearly 100 full-time faculty.
+CLAS offers a wide range of major and minor undergraduate degree programs, and houses graduate programs in applied statistics and analytics, biotechnology, English, and teaching English to speakers of other languages (TESOL).
+CLAS also offers many of the courses in the university’s General Education program and numerous discipline-specific student honor societies, and oversees the ZU Media program, which includes the student newspaper, student magazine, student television news program, and campus radio station.

 The Center for Research in Science